-Section 1.
-That the area further identified in the legal description attached hereto as Exhibit "A", is hereby annexed to and made a part of the City of Oregon City.

-Section 2.
-That the territory identified in Exhibit "A" shall hereby remain within Clackamas County Fire District # 1.

-Section 3.
-That the territory identified in Exhibit "A" is hereby withdrawn from Clackamas County Service District for Enhanced Law Enforcement, and henceforth, the Oregon City Police Department will be responsible for police services to the identified property.

-Section 4.
-That the territory identified in Exhibit "A" shall remain within Clackamas River Water District.

-Section 5.
-The City hereby concurs with and approves the annexing of the territory identified in Exhibit "A" into the Tri-City Service District by the Clackamas County Board of Commissioners, to the extent allowed by law.

-Section 6.
-That the territory identified in Exhibit "A" will remain zoned Clackamas County FU-10 until such time as a city zoning designation is applied to the properties and that the City apply and administer the zone.

-Section 7.
-That the effective date for this annexation is the date this ordinance is submitted to the Secretary of State, as provided in ORS 222.180.
+- Section 1.
+That the area further identified in the legal description attached hereto as Exhibit "A", is hereby annexed to and made a part of the City of Oregon City. - Section 2.
+That the territory identified in Exhibit "A" shall hereby remain within Clackamas County Fire District # 1. - Section 3.
+That the territory identified in Exhibit "A" is hereby withdrawn from Clackamas County Service District for Enhanced Law Enforcement, and henceforth, the Oregon City Police Department will be responsible for police services to the identified property. - Section 4.
+That the territory identified in Exhibit "A" shall remain within Clackamas River Water District. - Section 5.
+The City hereby concurs with and approves the annexing of the territory identified in Exhibit "A" into the Tri-City Service District by the Clackamas County Board of Commissioners, to the extent allowed by law. - Section 6.
+That the territory identified in Exhibit "A" will remain zoned Clackamas County TBR until such time as a city zoning designation is applied to the properties and that the City apply and administer the zones. - Section 7.
+That this annexation area shall be submitted to the Secretary of State and made effective, as provided in ORS 222.180, only after the land is subject to an acknowledged comprehensive plan, either the Beavercreek Concept Plan or other post acknowledgment plan amendment.